dmyersturnbull/dmyersturnbull.github.io/contents/guide/research-projects.md

 [OSF’s guide](https://help.osf.io/article/147-organizing-files).
 Here, I’ll document the aspects of my protocols that work well.

-## Living and frozen data

-!!! success "DO"
+## Main ideas

+**✅ DO:**
 Designate data as either _living_ or _frozen_.
-    Code should never read from living files, and should never write to frozen files.
+Code should never read from living files and should never write to frozen files.

-!!! success "DO"
+**✅ DO:**
-    Indicate manually curated data as such.
+Indicate manually curated / edited data as such.
-    When finished, make a frozen copy and include a timestamp.
+When ready, make a frozen copy and add a timestamp.
-    Have your scripts read from the frozen copy.
+Let scripts read the frozen copy.

-!!! failure "DO NOT"
+**❌ DO NOT:**
 Just organize into `input/` and `output/` directories.
-    One source file’s input is another’s output.

-!!! success "DO"
+**✅ DO:**
-    Reorganize your files if the current structure isn’t working.
+Reorganize your files if your current structure isn’t working.
-    Freely improve documentation at later times.

 ## Example